architect/arc.codes/src/views/docs/en/reference/project-manifest/static.md

 - `compression` - **boolean** or **string** (defaults to false)
   - Enable static asset compression; `true` or `br` compresses with brotli, or `gzip` compresses with gzip
 - `fingerprint` - **boolean** (defaults to false)
-  - Enable static asset file fingerprinting (and long-lived caching headers)
+  - Enable long-lived caching headers by static asset file fingerprinting
 - `folder` - **string** (defaults to `./public`)
   - Designate the local folder to upload static assets from.
 - `ignore` - **list**